xoxzo/help.xoxzo.com/content/Xoxzo Cloud Telephony Platform/SMS API/what-is-sin-en.md

 Lang: en
 Category: Xoxzo Cloud Telephony Platform/SMS API

-## What is SIN (SMS IN Number) API?
+## What is Receiving SMS API?
-Receiving SMS API（SIN = SMS-IN-Number) will enable you to search a mobile phone number available to subscribe and you can receive SMS messages on internet without the device to receive SMS such as Mobile phones, Smart Phones or etc., once you subscribed one via our API.
+Receiving SMS API will enable you to search a mobile phone number（SIN = SMS-IN-Number) available to subscribe and you can receive SMS messages on internet without the device to receive SMS such as Mobile phones, Smart Phones or etc., once you subscribed one via our API.

-## What is the benefit to use SIN (SMS IN Number) API？
+## What is the benefit to use Receiving SMS API？
 There are unlimited things you can do with this API:

 + Create the list of SMS Senders